HyperAgents/hmas/domains/manufacturing-environments/discover-behavior-specifications/README.md

 ## Description
 An agent is situated in a manufacturing workspace that contains a robotic arm artifact.
-The resource profile of the robotic arm artifact exposes a signifier that provides a specification describing how to exploit a behavior possibility, such as how to move the gripper of the robotic arm artifact.
+The resource profile of the robotic arm exposes a signifier that provides a specification describing how to exploit a behavior possibility, such as how to move the gripper of the robotic arm artifact.
 Specifically, it is an action specification that describes the behavior of moving the gripper as an action that:
 - is of type onto:SetGripper (https://ci.mines-stetienne.fr/kg/ontology#SetGripper),
 - expects an input of the schema onto:GripperJoint (https://ci.mines-stetienne.fr/kg/ontology#GripperJoint), and
 - can be executed via a hypermedia control from a set of hypermedia controls: The set of hypermedia controls contains two forms ⁠—⁠ a form describing an HTTP request, and a form describing a CoAP request.